gordonb3/oikomaticz/scripts/readme.txt

-Place your scripts you want to be executed by domoticz in here.
+Place your scripts you want to be executed by oikomaticz in here.

 Special scripts:
 oikomaticz_main (on windows oikomaticz_main.bat), will be executed when a switch is pressed (On/Off)